kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 #### Answer: E. Persistent vomiting - TRUE
 - Any cause of shock can result in **metabolic acidosis** as
-	- inadequate perfusion results in an anaerobic metabolic response
+	- inadequate perfusion results in an *anaerobic metabolic response*
-	- addition to the production of lactate
+	- in addition to production of lactate
 - Persistent vomiting typically results in a large loss of gastric acid → *metabolic alkalosis*

-### Q86	- LEARN
+### Q86
 Which of the following is true of _ulcerative colitis_?

-	A. It is commonly associated with anal fistulae - F
+	A. It is commonly associated with anal fistulae
-	B. It is commonly associated with oral ulceration - F
+	B. It is commonly associated with oral ulceration
-	C. It is worsened by smoking - F
+	C. It is worsened by smoking
 	D. It is associated with abdominal masses
-	E. It is associated with joint pain - F
+	E. It is associated with joint pain

 #### Answer: D. It is associated with abdominal masses - *FALSE*

-##### Ulcerative Colitis: Extraintestinal Manifestations
+##### Ulcerative Colitis: Extraintestinal Manifestations - LEARN
 - Ankylosing spondylitis
 - Arthritis
 - Uveitis